openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    +----+--------------+-------------+----------------+-------------+--------------+

 *****************
-System Alarm List
+System alarm list
 *****************

-When all nodes are Unlocked, Enabled and Available: check 'fm alarm-list' for issues.
+When all nodes are unlocked, enabled, and available: check 'fm alarm-list' for issues.

-Your StarlingX deployment is now up and running with 2x HA Controllers with Cinder Storage and all OpenStack services up and running.
-You can now proceed with standard OpenStack APIs, CLIs and/or Horizon to load Glance Images, configure Nova Flavors, configure Neutron networks and launch Nova Virtual Machines.
+Your StarlingX deployment is now up and running with 2x HA controllers with Cinder storage and all OpenStack services up and running.
+You can now proceed with standard OpenStack APIs, CLIs and/or Horizon to load Glance images, configure Nova Flavors, configure Neutron networks and launch Nova virtual machines.

 ----------------------
-Deployment Terminology
+Deployment terminology
 ----------------------

 .. include:: deployment_terminology.rst